Hyperbolicity, degeneracy, and expansion of random intersection graphs: Structural sparsity of random intersection graphs

-Before we provide a proof, we note that it is perhaps surprising that $\rho$ disappears in the upper bound given above.
-Since we are assuming that the degree of the attributes is bounded by $\mad$, the number of attributes~$u$ must be at least $\rho / {\mad \choose 2}$.
+We note that it is perhaps surprising that $\rho$ disappears in the upper bound given above.
+Since we are assuming that the degree of the attributes is bounded by $g$, the number of attributes $u$ must be at least $\rho / {g \choose 2}$.
 Thus the $\rho$ reappears upon expansion.
-Since we can bound the degree of the attributes \whp when $\alpha > 1$ this theorem is generally applicable to sparse random intersection graphs.
+Since we can bound the degree of the attributes \whp when $\alpha > 1$, this theorem is generally applicable to sparse random intersection graphs.

-\begin{proof} The probability that $u$ attributes of maximal degree $\mad$ generate at least $\rho \geq u$ edges between $k$ fixed vertices can be upper-bounded by
+\begin{proof} The probability that $u$ attributes of maximal degree $g$ generate at least $\rho \geq u$ edges between $k$ fixed vertices can be upper-bounded by